 - Prompt response, quality results

 Cleaning Up The Content

 The first place to start would be the hard surfaces of the room.
 These would be the walls, doors, floors, fans, and other solid areas exposed to the smoke.
-One can make use of a white vinegar and hot water solution, mixed in 50/50 proportions, to wipe down all surfaces.
-This solution can be used with a spray bottle so that it would be easier to apply to all surfaces.
+One can use white vinegar and hot water solution mixed in 50/50 proportions to wipe down all surfaces.
+You can use this solution with a spray bottle to easily apply to all surfaces.
 Have a couple of clean rags at hand so that you can replace each one as they become too dirty and thus lose effectiveness in cleaning.
 Be very thorough and wipe down every object in the room as cigarette smoke residue can remain even in small items like decorations and frames.

 Fabrics exposed to cigarette smoke are the most difficult to deal with.
-Laundry safe fabrics can be cleaned by using a ½ cup vinegar solution instead of regular detergent in the washing machine, followed by a regular wash cycle.
+Laundry safe fabrics can be cleaned using a ½ cup vinegar solution instead of regular detergent in the washing machine, followed by a regular wash cycle.
 Items that are difficult to wash due to size or placement can be deodorized by baking soda.
-Sprinkle carpet and upholstery with baking soda and let that sit for a few days, then vacuum it up.
+Sprinkle carpet and upholstery with baking soda, let that sit for a few days, and vacuum it up.
 Repeat the process if it is needed.
-If you have access to a steam cleaner, that would also be a very effective way of clearing out smoke odor.
-Sometimes removing cigarette smoke odor from your home will require the disposal of items that can no longer be cleaned of smoke residue.
+If you have access to a steam cleaner, that would also be an effective way of clearing out the smoke odor.
+Sometimes removing cigarette smoke odor from your home will require the disposal of items that you can no longer clean of smoke residue.
 Finally, air filters in your HVAC system should also be replaced so that any odor stuck in them will not recirculate once you turn the system on.

 If your property’s smoke odor is severe or seemingly permanent, call us at Rescue One Restoration, and we’ll be able to provide consultation to solve your smoke odor problems.